 |

 It is interesting that Christina's name does not appear on this document.
-Although documentation of the date of Christina's death has not yet been discovered, it is speculated she died between 1850 and 1854.
-This is based upon her appearance on the 1850 U.S. Census, her non-appearance on the 1854 acquisition of the 81 acres, and Benedict's later remarriage.
 It is also interesting to note that no promissory notes were recorded by Benedict using this land as collateral.

 On 11 Jan 1858, seven months before he died, Benedict sold his 81 acres.
 John Ritter purchased the land for the same amount that Benedict paid for it, $700.00.
 The following recorded information denotes this transaction.
 Note the spelling of Benedict's name is "Ottne".
 (Original spellings are used and placement is approximate to the original even though written in long hand)